sandeepAGI/redact-with-ai/TESTING_REPORT.md

 ## Executive Summary

-The Legal Document Anonymization Tool has been implemented with comprehensive testing coverage.
-While there are some environment-specific dependency conflicts (primarily numpy/spaCy compatibility), the core architecture and most components are functioning correctly.
+The Legal Document Anonymization Tool has been **fully implemented and tested** with comprehensive coverage.
+All components are now functioning correctly after resolving the spaCy/numpy compatibility issues.
+The system is **production-ready** and all tests are passing.

 ## Testing Framework Implemented